gagata7/ShopWebService/readme.md

 - change availability of endpoints for admin, anonymous/logged user respectively

-- translate polish to english (comments and code fragments)
-- add any hardcoded data to gitignore and hide it in files
+- add password encryptions

+- split code from app.js to more short files

 - add to readmd and start page some info about shop and its endpoints
-- split code from app.js to more short files

 - add some error handlers and pretty informing comment for user

-- add password encryptions
-- dodaj przekierowywanie na stronę główna po automatycznym wylogowaniu z komunikatem o wylogowaniu
+- add any hardcoded data to gitignore and hide it in files

 - pomyśl jak to można graficznie jakoś ładnie zrobić

-- zrób ładny index page
-- usuń niepotrzebne metody get
-- co jak dodam produkt o tych samych parametrach co juz istniejacy w bazie
-- zrób, żeby nie dało się chechoutować pustego koszyka
+- translate polish to english (comments and code fragments) [DONE]